 Popular ideas about what it means to be a minority may change, but incidents of state-sanctioned violence remain eerily similar across millennia, explains Hazel D. Cole Fellow Brendan Goldman, a historian of the medieval Islamic world.

 Uncovering the Yiddish-language tales about Knights of the Round Table that Jews (and non-Jews) loved

 Annegret Oehme shares the stories of the nearly forgotten Yiddish knights' tales that inspired centuries of storytellers, both Jews and non-Jews alike.

 Using Jewish history to combat anti-Muslim discrimination in the Netherlands: Rabbi Lody van de Kamp

 Dutch Orthodox rabbi Lody van de Kamp believes that building bridges with other marginalized groups is essential in opposing white supremacy.
-Dr. Nicolaas P. Barr explains.
+Faculty member Nicolaas P. Barr explains.

 Uniquely mobile, religiously unconventional Jews of 19th-century America laid the groundwork for American Judaism today, writes Dr. Shari Rabin.

 Ancient synagogue poetry describing the magic "sotah" ritual for women evoked common fears around demonic forces and women's sexuality, writes Dr. Laura S. Lieber.